stdevPavelmc/mailad/Features.md

 If al goes well you will be the proud administrator of an upgraded MailAD instance, or not?

 ### GGGRRR!
-The Upgrade Failed!
-How Do I Revert The Failed Upgrade?
+The upgrade failed!
+How do I revert the failed upgrade?

 Did you wrote down the backup file name on the third step from the list above right?
 If not scroll up to the terminal log and search for it.